dartmouth-cs52/dartmouth-cs52.github.io/lectures/15_ec_shorts/index_slides.md

   * every couple of seconds setInteval
 * long polling:
   * poll an endpoint that then keeps connection open and only responds when it has something
+  * restart when disconnected
 * streaming:
   * keep sending incremental data
+  * timeouts after some minutes